waiwera/waiwera/doc/user/setup_mesh.rst

 Specifying the mesh
 ===================

-All mesh-related data in the Waiwera input JSON file is contained in the **mesh** value.
+All mesh-related data in the Waiwera input JSON file is contained in the **"mesh"** value.
 This can be either:

 * a string value specifying the mesh filename
-* an object, with a **filename** string value (and other optional values as well)
+* an object, with a **"filename"** string value (and other optional values as well)

 .. note::